Center of Excellence in Higher Education

 In Spring 2023, Dr. Sk.
 Tawfique M. Haque, Chair of the Department of PSS, delivered a special lecture to the Sociology students on Culture.
 Apart from his discussion on the conceptual part, his lecture included real life examples and diversity from different contexts, which engaged the students quite well.
 His lecture highlighted how culture is inherited as well as learned, and how we should acknowledge the diversity of culture instead of judging the differences in cultural practices.

-Guest lecturer from the UN office at Dhaka
+Guest Speaker from the UN office at Dhaka

 SOC101 course taught by Dr. Ishrat Zakia Sultana often invites guest lecturers to orient the students with different perspectives of looking at issues related to the society.
 Among the guest lecturers, Professor William P. Simmons from the University of Arizona (USA), Professor Reena Kukreja from Queen's University (Canada), Dr. Harisur Rahman and Professor Rizwanul Islam from NSU delivered virtual lectures in 2020-2022.